nefarius/socksifier/README.md

 To enable the redirection you just have to inject the DLL into your target process.

-Set up the following environment variables to configure the DLL.
+Optionally set up the following environment variables to configure the DLL.
 Default values are used if omitted.

 - `SOCKSIFIER_ADDRESS` - IP address of the SOCKS5 proxy to connect to (defaults to `127.0.0.1`)
 - `SOCKSIFIER_PORT` - Port of the SOCKS5 proxy to connect to (defaults to `1080`)